wllgrnt/cookiecutter-pypackage-minimal/README.md

 ## Features
 - poetry build system
-- pre-commit hooks with flake8, black, and isort formatting
+- pre-commit hooks with flake8 and black
 - code in a `src` folder
 - mkdocs in a `docs` folder (optional)
 - pytest in a `tests` folder (optional)